 These strawberry smoothies are protein-rich and creamy made with white beans!
 Navy bean that provide nutrition and protein and texture.
 No churn or use churn.
-Here I presented them in a cup with 2-ingredient fudge bricks, pitaya dice, yogurt, and pineapple granita from my first recipe book to be released this fall!
+Here I presented them in a cup with 2-ingredient fudge bricks, pitaya dice, yogurt, and pineapple granita from my cookbook Crazy Healthy with 4 Ingredients!

 Strawberry Smoothies (dairy-free,vegan)

 White beans in ice cream?
 I say yes!
 It makes it creamy and healthy, and using strong-flavored berries, such as sweet strawberries, masks any bean taste.

 And this recipe is so easy, it’s another no-churn recipe using ice cube trays.
 But feel free if you have an ice cream maker to use that method.
 It will be creamier in a maker.

 I could have used banana of course.
 Everyone loves a strawberry banana smoothie.
 But I try to come up with alternatives to banana, both because I have a daughter who can’t eat them, and because they are more commonly used.
 I love to take the road less traveled, haha.
 Although, for my banana-lovers, feel free to substitute the cashews for one frozen banana.
 There.
 How nice am I?